dz4k/www/posts/2020-10-16-coffeescript-frontmatter.md

 templateEngineOverride: md
 ---

 I've started using CoffeeScript instead of YAML for frontmatter, and it works like a dream.
-[Endorsed by Zach Leatherman](endorsed).
+[Endorsed by Zach Leatherman][endorsed].

 ## Markdown with Frontmatter